kwabenadarkwa/Agean/README.md

 - [x] use the literature to find the best method for frame content extraction(replace with what you currently have)

 ==Final countdown tomorrow==

 - [x] add an event that creates files after the LLM has finished/ also have another one if you don't use an LLM to parse(they could be the same mmom)
 - [ ] package tool as a browser extension(might need docker)
 - [ ] continue the implementation part of writing the report
+- [ ] maybe it might be a sensible step to figure out which bounding box contains the code elements. # so maybe instead of actually finding the bouding box. we send the texts object that is extracted. we comb through the texts object # to find which of the descriptions actually contains code. and then remove the ones that don't. that could be a step after this point(using the google ocr thing of course.). this couuld be the final form to reduce the amount of time that things take. nice

 ## TESTING

-- [ ] Test rule based filtering in the entire pipeline as a whole
+- [x] Test rule based filtering in the entire pipeline as a whole
-- [ ] Test
 - [ ] Write a test condition after the LLM is done parsing everything

 ## BUGS

 - [ ] add a thing that checks the input size of the data to the LLM and stop it in that case(or iterate and then split the thing into mutiple prompts or something)

-*Remaining Points*
+_Remaining Points_

 - create a standard json file to measure the results against
 - finish the bounding box detection
 - decide which method has higher accuracy
 - reconstruct the file structure for level 1 and level 2 and level 3
 - for level 4 train model to determine file that's opened first and assign code snippet to opened file
 - create the files that are detected in the file structure for level 4
 - use image super resolution to increase the resolution of the images(maybe that's going to increase the accuracy of the results)

 _Current Point_(Friday, July 18th 2025)